saturnlighting/literature-review/README.md

 inequalities in lighting, and 5) proper lighting (i.e. optimal use of lighting to enhance reassurance while respecting the environment).

-The main themes of focus were proper lighting for active travel, followed by active travel collisions and lighting, and active travel behaviour and lighting.
-Many of the studies focused on more than one of these themes.
-A quarter of the studies were reviews, the rest were empirical studies.

-The findings organized by these themes are shown below.
+The following graph shows the number of papers reviewed for each of the identified themes (some of the papers deal with more than one).

 <!-- What is already known in this area (and maybe what is not)? -->
 <!-- Present the literature in a logical way, commenting on the differences and similarities between the material cited. -->